Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 priority are listed at the top, since critical risks could be lurking in that list, and the product manager will want to immediately review these to assign priorities.
-Clicking on the risk item hyperlink will take you to the incident details page for the risk in question (see [Incident Tracking > Incident Details](../Incident%20Tracking/#incident-details)).
+Clicking on the risk item hyperlink will take you to the [incident details page](../Incident%20Tracking/#incident-details) for the risk in question.
 *You can configure in the settings whether to use Priority or Severity for the display, and also how many rows of data to display.*